-NBEUK's Board of Directors agree the credit risk limits and delegate approval authorities to Credit Committee and Steering Committee as stated in the Credit Policy Guide.
-Credit risk limits are always subject to annual review taking into consideration regulatory requirements for large exposure treatments and pre-notification of limits agreed with the PRA and FCA from time to time.
-Credit limits for both countries and counterparties include sub-limits for particular products.
+NBEUK's Board of Directors agree the credit risk limits and delegate approval authorities to Credit Committee and Steering Committee as stated in the Large Exposures Policy Statement.
+Credit risk limits are always subject to annual review taking into consideration regulatory requirements for large exposure treatments and its related credit risk mitigations. - Credit limits for both countries and counterparties include sub-limits for particular products.